KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Three reuse indicators for KB images in Wikipedia and Wikimedia Commons, in a historical perspective (2013-2022).md

 2. The number of unique Wikipedia articles using those KB images
 3. The number of requests for those Wikipedia articles per month

-Because I also measured these KPIs in the past, I can put the figures into a historical context, from 2013 to 2022.
+Because I have also measured these KPIs in the past, I am able to put these figures into a historical context, from 2013 to 2022.

 ### 1) The number of KB images on Wikimedia Commons